What Are the Symptoms of Miscarriage?

 - Vaginal bleeding or spotting, with or without cramps; this bleeding may occur very early in your pregnancy -- even before you miss your menstrual period and know that you are pregnant -- or it may occur later, after you know you are pregnant.
 This is the most common symptom.

-- Nausea, decrease in signs of pregnancy, or loss of breast sensitivity
+- Decrease in signs of pregnancy, such as loss of breast sensitivity or nausea.

 Call Your Doctor About a Miscarriage If: